numbas/editor/docs/project/reference.rst

 .. _public-project:

 If :guilabel:`Visible to non-members?` is ticked, the project and all of its **published** content will be visible to the general public.

+The :guilabel:`Default language` and :guilabel:`Default licence` determine the settings used for new questions and exams created within this project.

 Adding someone to a project
 ===========================